Painted Faces (1929 film)

 Painted Faces is a 1929 American Pre-Code mystery film directed by Albert S. Rogell and starring Joe E. Brown, Helen Foster and Barton Hepburn.
 The film's sets were designed by the art director Hervey Libbert.

 Synopsis

 After a vaudeville performer is murdered, another member of the troupe is arrested.
-During his trial only one juror, himself a entertainer, holds that he has been framed and seeks out the real culprit.
+During his trial only one juror, himself an entertainer, holds that he has been framed and seeks out the real culprit.